-This morning, investors sensed bargains at Burberry (LSE: BRBY), Barclays (LSE: BARC) and Vedanta (LSE: VED).
+This morning, investors sensed bargains at London Stock Exchange (LSE: LSE), Electrocomponents (LSE: ECM) and Tesco (LSE: TSCO).

 Finally, what are super-investors Neil Woodford and Warren Buffett buying today?
 We can't tell you that, but we can tell you the names of the shares that they've been buying in the recent past -- and why they've been buying them.

 So download this free report to discover the shares that interest Woodford right now, and this free report to learn the name of the British share that Buffett has been buying recently.
 There's no obligation, and they can be in your inbox in seconds.